 The benefits of physical activity and play, at a low or no cost.

-The Town of Oakville believes that all residents should have access to programs and services offered by the Recreation and Culture department regardless of age, ability or financial need.
+All residents should have access to programs and services offered by the Recreation and Culture department regardless of age, ability or financial need.
+The Town of Oakville provides residents with free and low-fee programs and services, as well as financial assistance options.

 Families receiving Ontario Works (OW) or Ontario Disabilty Support (ODSP) are automatically eligible for this funding.